FlatStdlib/RE/README.md

 As you can see, The encoded bytes for the instructions listed are there.
 Some important instruction sets to look for when inspecting programs are;

-- mov - Values being passed to EAX/RAX with syscall around value (Right Oprand)
+- mov - Values being passed to EAX/RAX with syscall value (Right Oprand)
 - cmp - if-statement
 - test - if-statement